rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 GitHub has a [list of requirements](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) for transferring repositories.
 T-infra will handle the permissions of moving the repository into the rust-lang GitHub organization.

-At the end of this we should have a crate in the rust-lang GitHub org with T-rustdoc as contributors, and T-infra as owners.
+At the end of this we should have a moved the [`aDotInTheVoid/rustdoc-types`] repo into the rust-lang GitHub org.
+T-rustdoc will have contributors permissions, and T-infra (or rust-lang-owner) will have GitHub admin permissions to the repo.

 ### crates.io